pmgoriya/SRE-Bootcamp-One2N/Readme.md

 - Click on `Import`
 - Select `File` and upload `openapi_spec.json`
 - The collection will be automatically created with all endpoints

+### How to run the application on your machine

+- Prerequisites: docker and python installed
+- Create a .env file within students_fastapi directory in the format given in env.example
+- Follow the instructions given in makefile in order

+### Unit tests

+* For each endpoints are defined in tests using pytest, follow the makefile to run it accordingly.